Mike2147483647/birdwing-labelling/README.md

 Pointed out by Ben, the missing parts can be long and thus there could be more than 1 mode in the missing parts.

+> Note from Lydia: DMD creates a model of data which is messy, non-periodic, with missing sections.
+With the model you can forecast forwards to predict what will happen next, but also upsample.
+The model is comprised of modes each with a different spatiotemporal definition and associated frequency.
+This decomposition is interesting, but if we want a useful model of flapping we use all of the modes together.

 ## First thoughts in 23/6/25 meeting